Ramblurr/ts-enum-tools/README.md

 ### Flags Type Enums

-Declare a TypeScript enum and an interface that describes the values as a unique 32 bit number.
+Declare a TypeScript enum beginning with unique 32 bit numbers composed of a single bit.
+Combination flags can then be added, using a logical OR (i.e. isSelectable | isSortable).
+It's also advisable to declare an inteface mirroring the enum, that better describes the boolean output provided by some of the tools.

 ```
 // Declare a TypeScript enum using bit values